 Morality, honesty, reliability, and truth are the basis for who and what we are.
 Bringing this sense of honor to the medical community is our duty and privilege.
 Additionally, it drives home the obligation we have to your family, colleagues, patients, and ultimately to you.

 Experience.
 Process.
 Advocacy.
 Integrity.
-These attributes make 21st Century Financial the advisers of choice and the strategic partners you need.
+These attributes make 21st Century Financial the financial professionals of choice and the strategic partners you need.
 Our number one priority is increasing your success, impact, influence, and growth… everything we do is about and for you.

 There’s no question that the earlier you start planning and saving, the better prepared you’ll be.
 But as a medical professional, you face added challenges.
 These challenges include a shorter overall earning period, resulting from the time spent on education and training, as well as starting your career with a large amount of debt coupled with an initial lower starting salary.
 In addition, delayed retirement savings means missing out on the benefits of compound interest.
 As you create your plan, keep in mind these financial focus areas: